 Physically measure a minimum and maximum calibration point of the exact sample material, or locations directly on the material to be measured, using a set of calipers or a digital micrometer.

-NOTE: A sample or location on the test piece should be used as close to the minimum and maximum thickness of the test range to minimize error and improve linearity.
+Note: A sample or location on the test piece should be used as close to the minimum and maximum thickness of the test range to minimize error and improve linearity.

-- 2. Apply a drop of couplant on the transducer and place the transducer in steady contact with either the minimum or maximum sample or actual test material.
-Be sure that the reading is stable and the repeatability indicator in the top left corner of the display is fully lit and stable. - key to enter the calibration edit screen displaying the current 3.
-Press the measurement value. - keys to scroll to the known thickness 4).
-Use the and value.
+2) Apply a drop of couplant on the transducer and place the transducer in steady contact with either the minimum or maximum sample or actual test material.
+Be sure that the reading is stable and the repeatability indicator in the top left corner of the display is fully lit and stable.

+- 3) Press the key to enter the calibration edit screen displaying the current measurement value. - 4) Use the keys to scroll to the known thickness value.

-NOTE: The longer the keys are pressed and held, the faster the value will increment/ decrement.
+Note: The longer the keys are pressed and held, the faster the value will increment/decrement.

-NOTE: Pressing the routine without

-key prior to pressing the saving any changes.
+Note: Pressing the key prior to pressing the key will abort the cal routine without saving any changes.